apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 :::

-To run your Actor, you need to build it first.
-Click the **Build** button below the source code to initiate the build process.

 ![Actor source code](./images/actor-source-code.png)

 ### Build the Actor

+To run your Actor, you need to build it first.
+Click the **Build** button below the source code to start the build process.

 Once the build has been initiated, the UI will transition to the **Last build** tab, displaying the progress of the build and the Docker build log.